Our Favorite Things to Do in Osaka, Japan (+ free map!)

 Play old school pachinko: If you want a unique place to try out pachinko, test your skills at Smartball New Star, which has a totally retro feel unlike the more modern machines you’ll find elsewhere in the city.

-Get a view at the top of the Tsutenkaku Tower: Entrance costs 700 yen, and at the top there are sweeping views of the city.
+Get a view at the top of the Tsutenkaku Tower: Entrance costs ¥900 (+ an additional ¥300 for the observation deck), and at the top there are sweeping views of the city.

 Soak at Spa World: This huge public bath is divided into Asian spas and European-inspired spas, separated by gender.
-Entrance costs 1200 yen on weekdays and 1500 yen on weekends and holidays.
+Entrance costs ¥1,500 to ¥2,000, depending on your package.
+(See pricing details here.)

 Spot the Billiken statues: You won’t have to wander far to notice statues of a cherub-like figure with a mischievous grin.
 The grinning “God of Happiness” is said to bring good luck if you rub his feet.